sonyah-hawaii/sonyah-hawaii.github.io/README.md

 ## **Skills**
 To quantify & demonstrate my skillset, I created a list of the languages, tools, and soft skills I have used throughout my work experience and tallied up the frequency of use for each role and turned it into a Tableau dashboard.
 You can view the full workbook & interactive dashboard [here](https://public.tableau.com/views/SkillsDashboard_17017951188280/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

-*This dashboard outlines my experience with programming languages, including various flavors of SQL I have worked with.*
+*This dashboard outlines my experience with programming languages, including detail on the flavors of SQL.*
 ![Languages](/assets/programming_experience.png)

-*This dashboard provides an overview of my skillset, and the proportions of each skill group in my previous roles.*
+*This dash provides an overview of my skills and their share of responsibilities in my previous roles.*
 ![Skills](/assets/skills_dash.png)

-*There's also a detailed view of skills used in my previous role, grouped by skill type.*
+*There's also a detailed view of skills used in roles, grouped by type.*
 ![Skills-by-job](/assets/skills_by_job.png)